 Why is it called a tennis bracelet?
 The history of diamond tennis bracelets dates back to the summer of 1978, to be exact—Chris Evert unintentionally made jewelry history during an early round of the US Open.
 It happened when the tennis champion’s delicate diamond and gold bracelet broke and fell to the ground; play was briefly suspended so she could find it.
 At the time someone—and no one remembers exactly who—immediately and cheekily dubbed the jewel a “tennis bracelet.”
 Needless to say, the name stuck.
 Though many of today’s tennis stars—we’re looking at you Serena—wear more dazzling diamond jewelry on the court than certain actresses on the red carpet, at the time, this was big news.

 Evert is widely believed to be the first woman to wear diamonds on the tennis court.
 But even if she wasn’t factually the very first, her mishap definitely brought to the spotlight the particular diamond bracelet style.

-In this day and age would you even believe that Evert’s bracelet, with all of its gems set in a row, used to be called a line bracelet?
+In this day and age would you even believe that the Chris Evert tennis bracelet bracelet, with all of its gems set in a row, used to be called a line bracelet?
 Today, some designers still use the classic terminology for the look that can be traced back to at least the 1920s.

-During the art deco era, line bracelets generally consisted of square-cut stones fit closely together in a row.
+During the art deco era, line bracelets generally consisted of square-cut diamond stones fit closely together in a row.
 They were nicknamed “service stripes” in reference to the decorations worn by the military denoting a certain amount of time spent in the service; they were given on wedding anniversaries and represented successful “tours of duty.”
 Applied to jewels, the term served as a lighthearted joke.
 Well-heeled women and glamorous Hollywood stars piled them on and often layered them with wide art deco diamond bracelets creating a seriously extravagant arm party.